The Manufacture of bronze plaques

 THE PLAQUE ITSELF

-A cast bronze plaque is quite heavy.
+bronze plaques are quite heavy.
 A quick estimate of weight is to take the height times the width and divide by 10.
 So, the weight of a 10 by 10 cast bronze plaque is roughly 10 times 10 divided by 10 or 100 divided by 10 which equals 10 pounds.

 As you can imagine, a larger cast bronze plaque can be almost unmanageable in terms of weight.
 For instance a 36 inch by 36 inch plaque would weigh 36 times 36 divided by 10 which equals 129 pounds.
 This would equal over 150 pounds in the shipping crate.

-Due to this dramatic increase in weight, cast plaque, as they get larger, are manufactured with a 'hollowed out back' to lighten the overall weight.
+Due to this dramatic increase in weight, bronze plaques, as they get larger, are manufactured with a 'hollowed out back' to lighten the overall weight.

 (*) Plaques under about 250 square inches are typically cast solid with a 3/8" to 1/2" thickness with a flat back .
 Because the plaque is only 3/8" thick, a boss and stud mount has only about 2-3 threads for the stud to screw into the back of the plaque.
 The 'boss' in this case, is nothing more than a shallow hole tapped to take the threaded stud.